Anssila/AbittiDiscord/README.md

 # AbittiDiscord
-A simple Discord bot that notifies users of new Abitti versions.
+A simple Discord bot with some studying tools.
 New features might be added later on.
 If you have good ideas, feel free to do a PR.

 **Dependencies:**